As most North Texas movie theaters remain closed, drive-in theaters prepare their screens

 But there is still one option for people who want to watch a movie from a location other than their couch: a drive-in theater.

-Coyote Drive-In in Fort Worth will be reopening on May 1, and Galaxy Drive-In in Garrett, near Ennis, has stayed open for most of the coronavirus pandemic.
+Coyote Drive-In in Fort Worth will be reopening on May 1, and Galaxy Drive-In, near Ennis, has stayed open for most of the coronavirus pandemic.

 This weekend, Coyote Drive-In will feature showings of the first "The Fast and the Furious" movie, "Harry Potter and the Sorcerer's Stone," "Trolls: World Tour" and "Sonic the Hedgehog."